pirocorp/Object-Oriented-Design/13. DDD/Considerations.md

 ![image](https://user-images.githubusercontent.com/34960418/214265199-cc99422d-aa52-4c1e-9dad-e67ec96c420c.png)

+- Heuristic #1 Decompose to **Bounded Contexts** - Do not implement conflicting models in the same service.
+Always decompose to **Bounded Contexts**
+- Heuristic #2 Only decompose the **Bounded Contexts** further if you got a good reason to do so.
+  > First Law of Distributed Object Design: "Don't distribute your objects."

+  Martin Fowler

+- Heuristic #3

 # Considering the UI in the Domain Design

 Is it an anti-pattern to think about the UI when we are focused on the domain?